rundeck/docs/en/pro/index.md

 ### Loadbalancer

-A loadbalancer allows you to achieve high availability in your Rundeck Pro installation by routing http traffic across several redundant Rundeck Pro instances.
+A loadbalancer allows you to achieve high availability in your Rundeck Enterprise installation by routing http traffic across several redundant Rundeck Enterprise instances.

-To learn how to set up a loadbalancer for Rundeck Pro, see [Loadbalancer][page:administration/cluster/loadbalancer/index.md]
+To learn how to set up a loadbalancer for Rundeck Enterprise, see [Loadbalancer][page:administration/cluster/loadbalancer/index.md]

 ### Autotakeover

 If a cluster member goes down, all scheduled jobs on that cluster member must be moved to another cluster node.
-This process can be performed automatically using the heartbeat and Autotakeover features in Rundeck Pro version 2.1.0 and later releases.
+This process can be performed automatically using the heartbeat and Autotakeover features in Rundeck Enterprise version 2.1.0 and later releases.

 To learn how to set up Autotakeover, see [Autotakeover][page:administration/cluster/autotakeover/index.md]